 This course examines different supernatural beliefs and associated rituals from a cross-cultural perspective.
 Using an anthropological perspective, students will study magic, witchcraft and religion in various societies from around the world, both past and present.
 Emphasis is placed on examining beliefs from the social context of the society in which it is practiced.
 Topics shall include creation myths, healing, sorcery, totemism, ancestor worship, shamanism and cults.
+Prerequisite: None

-Prerequisite: None --AA/AS General Education: AA/AS B2 or AA/AS F --Transfers to both UC/CSU --IGETC Area(s): 4A,--CSU Area(s): D1
+- --AA/AS General Education: AA/AS B2 or AA/AS F

-ANTH-145 3 units
+- --Transfers to both UC/CSU

+- --IGETC Area(s): 4A

+- --CSU Area(s): D1

-Introduction to Language and Linguistics LEC 48-54
+Introduction to Language and Linguistics LEC 48-54 (formerly ENGL-245)

-(formerly ENGL-245)

 Introduction to the study of language to include semantics, sociolinguistics, psycholinguistics, phonology, morphology, and pragmatics.
 Students learn how language influences their thinking and affects their lives.
 Cross-listed as ENGL-145.
 Prerequisite: None.
-Recommended Preparation: ENGL-101. --AA/AS General Education: AA/AS C --Transfers to both UC/CSU --IGETC Area(s): 3B,--CSU Area(s): C2
+Recommended Preparation: ENGL-101.

+- --Transfers to both UC/CSU

+- --IGETC Area(s): 3B

+- --CSU Area(s): C2

+ANTH-145H

-ANTH-145H 3 units LEC 48-54 Honors Introduction to Language and Linguistics
+3 units Honors Introduction to Language and Linguistics LEC 48-54 (formerly ENGL-245H)

-(formerly ENGL-245H)

 Honors Introduction to the study of language to include semantics, sociolinguistics, psycholinguistics, phonology, morphology, and pragmatics.
 Students learn how language influences their thinking and affects their lives.
 Cross-listed as ENGL-145H.
 Prerequisite: Acceptance in the Honors Enrichment Program.
-Recommended Preparation: ENGL-101. -- AA/AS General Education: AA/AS C -- Transfers to both UC/CSU --IGETC Area(s): 3B,--CSU Area(s): C2
+Recommended Preparation: ENGL-101.

+--IGETC Area(s): 3B --CSU Area(s): C2

-Occupational Internship: Anthropology
+Occupational Internship:

 The purpose of this course is to enable eligible students to include supervised on-the-job training as an integral part of the total college educational program.
 This is accomplished through a planned program of learning experiences, which combines academic and vocational learning at school with new learning experiences on the job in an occupational setting.
 May be taken 4 times for credit.
 Prerequisite: None.
-Other Enrollment Criteria: Each student must be enrolled for the full semester and complete 7 units (including the occupational internship) or be enrolled in the Alternative Plan.
+Other Enrollment Criteria: Each student must be enrolled for the full semester and have completed one course in the discipline.
 A training agreement must be completed prior to registration.
-Please refer to the Occupational Internship Student Handbook for specific information .-- Transfers to CSU only
+Please refer to the Occupational Internship Student Handbook for specific information.